 Everyone involved with BIG’s activities (attendees, volunteers, staff members, organisers and so forth) is subject to the Code of Conduct.
-Failing to comply with this Code of Conduct could result in the immediate exclusion from any of the programmed events without a refund.
+Failing to comply with Code of Conduct could result in the immediate exclusion from any of the programmed events without a refund.

 Being part of a BIG activity means: